fegennari/3DWorld/README.md

 * Windows 7/8/10 (Runs on Windows 7, but I've only built on 8 and 10).
 Linux when using the makefile with gcc.
 * Microsoft Visual Studio 2019 or 2022.
 The professional or community version is needed for OpenMP support.
 You can also try to use gcc on linux.
 * A relatively new generation of Nvidia or ATI GPU (Runs on my laptop with Intel graphics, but at 12-20 FPS)
-* At least 4GB system memory for the larger scenes
+* At least 4GB system memory for the larger scenes; My GPU has 8GB of memory
 * At least 4GB GPU memory for the larger scenes

 Troubleshooting: